 The Public Health Agency of Canada is recommending that travellers avoid all non-essential travel outside of Canada.
 To limit the spread of COVID-19, many countries have put in place travel or border restrictions and other measures such as movement restrictions and quarantines.
 Additionally, Canada has temporarily closed its borders to non-citizens because of the coronavirus pandemic.
 Please visit Government of Canada - Travel Advice and Advisories for more information.

 Are events cancelled?

-As of March 16th, 2020 all events, including Demo Days and Info Sessions, will be taking place online.
+All events, including Demo Days and Info Sessions, now take place online.
 Follow our Events page for the latest information.

 What is Coronavirus?